RPG-tool/carcassonne-scoreboard/README.md

 - Review Firefox / Opera mobile
 - Review in iPhone 7
 - UX / UI
-  - Show leader player in other way than blinking
+  - Show leader player in other way than blinking (?)
-  - Add control to aneble / disable sound
+  - Add control to enable / disable sound
-  - Review button / action position (top / bottom bar)
 - Preload final music
-- Borrar 1 en el focusout?
+- Empty score input on focus in? (restore 1 on focus out?)